 Added a new destination to the Ethiopian tourism landscape

 It was about 1 month ago when I found an interesting spot on Google Earth and decided to see this place in North Shoa in person.
 With our guide Elyas I spent 2 days exploring the area - and what we found was absolutely stunning!
-Spectacular canyons and deep gorges, green fields between isolated villages, friendly farmers living peacefully on the border between Amhara and Oromia Region, plenty of full rivers and high waterfalls dropping down the steep cliffs.
-As far as those farmers remember, there has not been any visitor in the area, neither foreign tourists nor Ethiopians from anywhere other than the neighbouring villages.
+Spectacular canyons and deep gorges, green fields between isolated villages, friendly farmers living peacefully on the border between Amhara and Oromia Region, plenty of full rivers and high waterfalls dropping down the steep cliffs from the highlands.
+As far as those farmers remember, there has not been any visitor in the area, neither foreign tourists nor Ethiopians, simply no person from anywhere other than the neighbouring villages.
 The fact that I don’t know any other tour operator or hiking group offering tours to this place and that I have never spotted any photo of the area on the web, just confirmed me the farmers’ statements, so that I can confidently affirm to have discovered a new place worth visiting.

 In short something about the hike itself